mauriciogeneroso/solid-principles/README.md

 ---
 # What is SOLID?

-SOLID is an acronym for 5 important design principles when doing OOP (Object oriented Programming).
-The SOLID principles were first introduced by the famous Computer Scientist Robert J. Martin (or Uncle Bob) in his paper in 2000.
+SOLID is an acronym for 5 important design principles when using Object oriented Programming (OOP).
+The SOLID principles were first introduced by the famous Computer Scientist Robert J. Martin (or Uncle Bob) in his [paper](https://fi.ort.edu.uy/innovaportal/file/2032/1/design_principles.pdf) in 2000.
 But the SOLID acronym was introduced later by Michael Feathers.

 SOLID are five patterns to encourage us to create more maintainable, understandable, and flexible software.
 Consequently, as our applications grow in size, we can reduce their complexity.

-Each letter from SOLID have a meaning:
+Each letter from SOLID has a meaning:

 <strong>S</strong> - Single-responsibility Principle </br>
 <strong>O</strong> - Open-closed Principle </br>
 <strong>L</strong> - Liskov Substitution Principle </br>
 <strong>I</strong> - Interface Segregation Principle </br>
 <strong>D</strong> - Dependency Inversion Principle </br>

+Below is describe each of them.

 ---
 ## 1. SRP: Single-responsibility Principle